tkarakai-gto/notes/docker_notes.md

 ## Extra goodies

-* https://circleci.com/ can do continiuous build/test/deploy of a Docker container, trigered by Github/Bitbucket chamges, 1 container FREE.
+* https://circleci.com/ can do continuous build/test/deploy of a Docker container, triggered by Github/Bitbucket changes, 1 container FREE.
 * https://codeship.com can do pretty much the same
 * https://www.digitalocean.com/pricing/ is like https://aws.amazon.com/ec2/pricing/on-demand/